top of page

 Architecture

 Traffic Manager operates at the DNS layer to direct application traffic according to your choice of routing method.
-For example, you might direct that requests be sent to the closest endpoints, to improve responsiveness.
+For example, you might direct requests to be sent to the closest endpoints to improve responsiveness.
 Application Gateway load balances HTTP(S) and WebSocket requests as it routes them to backend pool servers.
 The backend can be public or private endpoints, virtual machines, Azure Virtual Machine Scale Sets, app services, or AKS clusters.
-You can route traffic based on attributes of an HTTP request, such as host name and URI path.
+You can route traffic based on attributes of an HTTP request, such as hostname and URI path.

 Traffic Manager operates at DNS